siduman268-debug/RMS-MCP-Server/API_DOCUMENTATION.md

 **Field Notes:**
 - `rate_id`: Get from `POST /api/v4/search-rates` response
+- `cargo_ready_date`: Defaults to current date.
+The chosen rate must be valid for this date; the quote also filters sailings to departures on/after the date.
 - `cargo_weight_mt`: Required when origin or destination is an inland port (ICD)
 - `haulage_type`: "carrier" for IHE/IHI charges, "merchant" for no charges
 - `include_earliest_departure`: If `true`, includes earliest departure for the rate's carrier